The case for local production

 - provides security and certainty in the face of increasing energy costs, economic fluctuations and international conflicts.

-A large measure of local production independence is the cake; national and international interdependence should be the icing on top.
+A large measure of local production independence is the cake; national and international interdependence should only be the icing on top.
 Please help by buying locally produced goods and services as much as possible.